TRaSH-Guides/Guides/docs/RadarrV3/Radarr-recommended-naming-scheme-examples.md

 ------

 > Keep in mind adding anything more after the release year could give issues during a fresh import in to Radarr, but in this examples it helps for movies that have the same release name and year.
+Please note that this pins the IMDb ID whenever the movie is added to Radarr, and it may be missing or incorrect at that time.
+If you instead add it in the filename, the IMDb ID will be freshly pulled for any download or upgrade.
+Another potential negative of using it in the folder is that folder renames are complex, lengthy, and potentially destructive in Radarr compared to file renames.

 `{Movie CleanTitle} {(Release Year)} [imdb-{ImdbId}]`